jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/read/currentreclaimableoverflowof1.md

 {% tabs %}
 {% tab title="Step by step" %}
-**The current amount of overflowed tokens from a terminal that can be reclaimed by the specified number of tokens.**
+**The current amount of overflowed tokens from a terminal that can be reclaimed by the specified number of tokens, using the total token supply and overflow in the ecosystem.**

 _If the project has an active funding cycle reconfiguration ballot, the project's ballot redemption rate is used._